turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/making-evoting-dapp-on-avalanche-c-chain-using-truffle.md

 ## Congratulations!

 You have successfully built a full fledged `dApp` and deployed the smart contract on `Fuji` test network using `Trufflesuite`.
+Along with that, we have also built the client side application for interacting with the network.

+## What's next?

+The dapp which we built just now is a very simple e-voting application, where for every new election, we need to update the smart contract with new candidates and deploy it on the Avalanche network.
+So, in order make it more scalable and sophisticated, we would adding more features like creating custom elections, adding new candidates, setting up starting and ending dates for each election and much more in the upcoming tutorials.

 If you had any difficulties following this tutorial or simply want to discuss Avalanche tech with us you can [**join our community today**](https://discord.gg/fszyM7K)!